Issa Diop (footballer): Fulham

 On 10 August 2022, Diop transferred permanently to Fulham on a five-year contract for an undisclosed fee.
 Diop made his Fulham debut on 23 August in a 2–0 away defeat to League Two team, Crawley Town in the League Cup second round.
 Diop scored his first goal for Fulham on 15 October in a 2–2 draw at home to AFC Bournemouth.

+Ipswich Town

+On 22 July 2026, Diop signed a four-year contract with Ipswich Town.

 International career

 Diop has been a youth international for France at every level, making his first appearance for France U16 in 2013.
 He was part of the team that won the 2016 UEFA European Under-19 Championship, scoring in the final.
 In addition to winning the tournament itself, Diop was also named in the Team of the Tournament.

 He made his debut for France U21 in a qualification game for the 2017 UEFA European Under-21 Championship, against Ukraine on 2 September 2016.

-He is also eligible to play for Morocco through his mother and for Senegal through his father.
+He was eligible to play for Morocco through his mother and for Senegal through his father.
 In October 2018, he confirmed his international commitment to France.
+However, on 19 March 2026, it was announced that Diop had been selected to the Morocco national team for the first time.
+Seven days later, his request to switch allegiance to Morocco was approved by FIFA.

+On 26 May 2026, Diop was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 29 June 2026, Diop scored his first international goal against the Netherlands in stoppage time of the second half during the Round of 32 knockout match, taking the game into extra time and ultimately penalties, where Morocco prevailed 3–2.
+He was also named Man of the Match.